 Ok I have a new baby.
 This mouthpiece is freaking awesome, and man does it pack some serious punch in the upper register.
 Sizzling high notes that are so easy to play, and on top of that, the whole register, from low to high is perfectly in tune.

-The slotting is good and I just love the powerful high notes that comes out of the Denis Wick 5X.
+The slotting is good and I just love the powerful high notes that comes out of the new commercial models.
 They are so full of energy, resonant and vibrant.
-Just the way we want it, when thinking about those typical soaring trumpet high notes.
+Just the way we want it when thinking about those typical soaring trumpet high notes.

 If you have the money for it, do yourself a favor and try this mouthpiece first!
 It is a bit more expensive than the Yamaha Lead, but not by much, You can click here to check current pricing at Amazon.